 Audi TT Interior

-- "As a 4-passenger Coupe or 2-seat Roadster, the 2013 Audi TT offers a beautifully built and elegantly designed cabin.
+- "Whether you choose the 4-passenger Coupe or 2-seat Roadster, the 2015 Audi TT offers a beautifully built and elegantly designed cabin.
 The flat-bottomed steering wheel and driver-friendly dashboard project a sporty feel." -- Kelley Blue Book

 - "The dials and the flat-bottomed steering do a good job of conveying a sense of athleticism, and the seats fit me perfectly." -- AutoWeek (2012)

-- "The TT Coupe's rear seat is best suited for small children or professional contortionists. …" -- Kelley Blue Book
+- "The TT Coupe's rear seat is best suited for very small children or professional contortionists - better to leave it folded flat for extra luggage room, adding an extra layer of practicality." -- Kelley Blue Book

-- "Most of the TT's controls are straightforward and intuitive, though the optional navigation system's control dial is mounted on the dash, which feels ergonomically off target." -- Kelley Blue Book
+- "Most of the TT's controls are straightforward and intuitive, though the optional navigation system's dash-mounted control dial is ergonomically off target." -- Kelley Blue Book

 - "Hatch storage area is shallow, but usefully long and wide, and nicely finished.
 The rear seat backs fold down on Coupes.
 Cabin storage is limited." -- Consumer Guide (2012)